 One of the drawbacks of the model we purchased is that it is not running NVMe drives.
 Even though they say that it is NVMe-ready, it is still on the SSD drives.
 The model that we purchased has only eight hard drives, and only the ones on the top could work on NVMe.
 The rest of them are still on the SSD.
 Its competitors, such as EMC and Pure Storage, are moving or have already moved to NVMe.
 HPE should improve this solution for NVMe.

 HPE should also improve IOs in this solution.
 IOs in HPE are weaker than Hitachi and Pure Storage.

-Dell EMC PowerMax NVMe: NVME
+Dell PowerMax NVMe: NVME

 Senior BDM at a tech services company with 51-200 employees

 We actually use the PowerStore 3000 and 1000 products.